 Introducing El Yunque

-Compared to other Puerto Rican forest reserves, El Yunque is well staffed and crisscrossed by an excellent network of signposted trails.
+Compared with other Puerto Rican forest reserves, El Yunque is well staffed and crisscrossed by an excellent network of signposted trails.
 But adventurers beware.
 In contrast to national parks in the mainland US, there’s no true wilderness experience to be had here.
 Unlike North Americans, Puerto Ricans have never truly incorporated wilderness hiking in the national psyche.
-As a result, most of El Yunque’s hikes are short, paved and relatively mild compared to the trails of Yellowstone and Yosemite.
+As a result, most of El Yunque’s hikes are short, paved and relatively mild compared with the trails of Yellowstone and Yosemite.
 Crowds populate El Yunque’s popular spots in peak season, but if you stray off the standard tourist routes, there are still plenty of places to slip under the radar.